 There are various times when it is useful to be able to compare the data in two or more separate records from the same table.
 For example when you have imported a change to a record, you should make a copy of it before you run your import which you can then use to compare with the same record after the import.

-To make a copy before your import, you can either copy the data Java Client and paste it into a spreadsheet, or run a sql query of the form:
+To make a copy before your import, run a sql query of the form: